-Routine eye and vision examinations are an important part of preventive health care.
+Routine eye and vision exams are an important part of preventive health care.
 Many eye problems have no obvious signs or symptoms.
 These include serious conditions, such as glaucoma, diabetic eye disease, amblyopia in children, which may lead to blindness.
 During your comprehensive eye exam, your eye doctor will provide early diagnosis and treatment of any vision problems.

 If you wear glasses or contact lenses, regular eye examinations are also important.
-An eye exam can also tell you if you are a good candidate for LASIK or other refractive eye surgery.

 Our comprehensive eye exam services include: